mdjoh/CEBD1160-Project/README.md

 ## Research Question

-A question that can be asked based on the diabetes dataset is:
 What is the predicted progression of diabetes given age, sex, BMI, blood pressure, S1, S2, S3, S4, S5, and S6 features?

 ### Abstract